 - Advising Tullow Oil, a FTSE 250 oil company with significant East African assets, on current and proposed oil and gas regulation in Kenya on its operations in Kenya, including advising on the country’s new oil and gas regime, reviewing Tullow’s existing production sharing contract, and counselling on other oil and gas matters.

 - Advising Renaissance Capital, an emerging markets investment firm with a portfolio of USD 750 million, on a restructuring of its debt portfolio and its 1000 hectares of land holdings, including advising on complex ownership and tax structures involving off shore entities, drafting all documents relating to these structures, undertaking amalgamation and change of user in relation to its properties and advising on the sale of various properties

-- Acting as counsel for Sithe Global Power LLC in connection with a proposed project of Kenya Electricity Generating Company Limited (KenGen) to establish a 600 MW coal project and an associated port landing facility in Mombasa.
+- Acting as counsel for Sithe Global Power in connection with a proposed project of Kenya Electricity Generating Company (KenGen) to establish a 600 MW coal project and an associated port landing facility in Mombasa.

 - Acting on the development of Edenville, a medium-cost housing estate (about 700 units) in Kiambu (on the outskirts of Nairobi), including advising on the purchase of 62 hectares of land, equity and debt raising, drafting and negotiating the subscription, shareholders agreement and project and syndication management agreement, assisting in negotiations with the bankers to provide bridge finance as well as mortgage finance for buyers and drafting the letter of offer and agreement of sale and lease.